nopnop2002/Raspberry-ssd1306/README.md

 ---

 # Font File
-You can add your original font file.
+You can add your original fonts.
 The format of the font file is the FONTX format.
 Your font file is put in fontx directory.